 6. Interactive CSS Cheat Sheet

-The interactive CSS cheat sheet consists of common codes that you can easily copy and paste in your project.
-With interactive widgets, you can generate code for styling gradient, text shadow, box, background, fonts, buttons, transform, border and more.
+The interactive CSS cheat sheet consists of common codes that you can easily copy and paste into your project.
+With interactive widgets, you can generate code for styling gradient, text-shadow, box, background, fonts, buttons, transform, border, and more.

 5. CSS3 Animation Cheat Sheet

 The is a collection of preset, plug-and-play animations for your next project.
 To implement this, you have to add the stylesheet on your webpage and apply the predesigned CSS classes to the element you want to animate.
 That’s all!